Spread your wings from the Windy City.

 You could compare O’Hare’s layout to an octopus; outside of the International Terminal, there are three domestic terminals and eight concourses arranged in a semi-circle.

-Heading from Terminal 5 on the ATS, you’ll first stop at Terminal 3 - American Airlines’ base, plus Alaska, JetBlue, Spirit, and Virgin America.
+Heading from Terminal 5 on the ATS, you’ll first stop at Terminal 3 - American Airlines’ base, plus Alaska, JetBlue, and Spirit.
 Terminal 2 is the home of Delta and Air Canada.
 Finally, Terminal 1 is the base for United Airlines.

 United and American use their Terminal 1 / Terminal 3 gates for international departures, so on your outbound flight this is where you’d start from.
 (United’s Star Alliance partner ANA-All Nippon also uses Terminal 1 for its Tokyo departure, and American's oneworld partner JAL has its Tokyo departure from Terminal 3.)